SoSeDiK/YAGS/README.md

 		- Download this repository, extract `YAGS` folder.
 		- Run `YAGS.ahk`.
 		- (!)
 Keep in mind that development builds do not support auto updating.

+> [!WARNING]
+> Some antivirus software report the `.exe` file as a virus.
+The script controls user input and has access to the Internet for optional auto update, so it's understanable.
+You may use the `.ahk` instead or add the file to exclusions.

 2. Configure the settings in the GUI if needed.
 3. Run the game and enjoy.
 4. Press `Alt + B` to bring the script on top if needed.
 5. Press `End` in case of an emergency to force stop the script.

+> [!NOTE]
-**Note:** in order to work properly, the script must be able to run with administrator privileges.
+> In order to work properly, the script must be able to run with administrator privileges.
 This is due to the game not handling AHK's keyboard and mouse inputs properly otherwise.

 ---